Update, May 2026

 Proposals are to:

-1. Install a continuous crossing over the junction of Church Street with Widcombe Hill and remove the existing traffic island.
+- Install a raised continuous crossing over the junction of Church Street with Widcombe Hill and remove the existing traffic island.
+Three bollards will line the footway (see an example of a continuous crossing below).

-3. Install a new zebra crossing with dropped kerbs and tactile on Widcombe Hill, just west of the junction with The Tyning, to slow approaching vehicles and improve the safety of people crossing the road.
+- Install a new zebra crossing with dropped kerbs and tactile on Widcombe Hill, just west of the junction with The Tyning, to slow approaching vehicles.

 Learn more about continuous crossings